meHealthX/mhx-specs/meps/mep-0-overview.md

 ## The Chain
 We use a permissioned network based on Ethereum using proof of stake.
+A more detailed explanation of the chain is found on [MEP 5](mep-5-chain.md).

 ## Wallet
 On the customer side, other than managing the keys for the user, the wallet